 4. Reach out to others like you.

 For a long time, I felt set apart from the people around me.
 I felt as if I did not deserve the joy that others had because my life was so lacking.
-This cannot be further from the truth!
-You were created for a full and abundant life!
+This could not be further from the truth!
+We were all created for a full and abundant life!
 One of the biggest breakthroughs for me was a book that my friend shared with me called Motherless Daughters by Hope Edelman.
 It opened my eyes to the innumerable number of people around the world who are experiencing the same struggles as I am.
 Reading and learning about other people’s experiences did not mute my own struggles; it helped me realize that I’m not the odd one out.
 It helped me remember that as I grieve the loss of my mother, my dad is at the same time grieving the loss of his wife, my grandparents the loss of their daughter, etc. I may feel odd and incomplete, but I don’t have to feel alone.

 5. Think eternally.